-When the "UP" function has been selected for the hydraulic platform lift, the pump is activated and fluid is moved from the reservoir through the valve block to the hydraulic cylinder.
+When the "UP" function has been selected for the platform lift, the pump is activated and fluid is moved from the reservoir through the valve block to the hydraulic cylinder.
 This causes the lift to move upward.
-When the "DOWN" function has been selected for the hydraulic platform lift, the pump is not activated, but the fluid is moved from the hydraulic cylinder through the valve block to the reservoir.
-This causes the hydraulic platform lift to descend.
+When the "DOWN" function has been selected for the platform lift, the pump is not activated, but the fluid is moved from the hydraulic cylinder through the valve block to the reservoir.
+This causes the platform lift to descend.

-10.3 Hydraulic Platform Lift Operation
+10.3 Platform lift Operation

-The hydraulic platform lift can be operated with the remote control pendent or the exterior lift controls.
+The platform lift can be operated with the remote control pendants, the exterior lift controls, or the interior lift controls.
 The lift can be raised or lowered with these controls.
-In order to deploy the hydraulic platform lift when setting up the mobile unit, or to place the hydraulic platform lift in its storage position for transporting the mobile unit, refer to the steps outlined below.
+In order to deploy the platform lift when setting up the mobile unit, or to place the platform lift in its storage position for transporting the mobile unit, refer to the steps outlined below.
 This same information can also be found under the setup and transport procedures for the mobile unit.

-10.3.1 Deploying the Hydraulic Platform Lift for use with the Mobile Unit
+10.3.1 Deploying the Platform lift for use with the Mobile Unit